 It was Luther who is credited with launching the Protestant Reformation.
 One of the primary tenants of Reformation Theology is Salvation by Faith Alone.
 Luther translated the New Testament into German in 1522.
 As the Scriptures became available in more languages, people could read the Word of God for themselves.
 As people continued to read the New Testament, most of them came to the same conclusion that the Apostle Paul had taught Salvation by Faith all along.
 It was the Roman Church that had drifted away from the truth of the Scriptures.

 Would you consider becoming a part of our team?
-Annie and I are working hard in the United States and Brazil helping train and develop leaders so that we can plant more churches.
+Annie and I are working hard in the United States, Africa, South America, and India, training and developing leaders and helping build great local churches.
 Just click here to get involved.
-Obrigado!
+Thanks so much!